tu2-atmanand/Task-Board/docs/Features/Filters_for_Scanning.md

 - **Only Scan This :** The plugin will only scan the files inside the folders whose names has been entered by you in the text field.

-- **Dont Scan This :** The plugin will not scan any files under the folders whole names has been entered in the text field.
+- **Dont Scan This :** The plugin will not scan any files under the folders whole names has been entered in the text field and also the sub-folders inside them.
 It will scan all the files in all the other folder and in the parent directory of the vault, unless you have given the names of the files from the parent directory.

 - **Disable :** The Filters for Folder wont be applied and the plugin will scan all the files from all the folder.